Welcome back! Continue where you left off

 Instant Results ✓ Immediate scoring with explanations ✓ Immediate (computer) or 7-14 days (paper)

-Cost ✓ FREE — unlimited attempts $10-$40 per exam (varies by testing center)
+Cost ✓ Unlimited attempts included $10-$40 per exam (varies by testing center)

 Retake Policy ✓ Unlimited — practice as much as you need Unlimited, but must pay exam fee each time

-Study Materials ✓ Instant answer explanations after each question No explanations — pass/fail only
+Study Materials ✓ Correct answers & explanations shown after every test — free No explanations — pass/fail only

 Progress Tracking ✓ Full analytics, weak-spot identification, history Score report only — no detailed analytics